Sensors and systems for atmospheric research, remote monitoring and rapid response

-OSI sensors and systems are widely used in atmospheric observation and data collection for commercial, industrial, military, scientific, and aerospace applications.
-We have established an international reputation for
+OSI sensors and systems are widely used in weather reporting for transportation, aerospace, environmental compliance in industry, and scientific data collection.
+We have established a world-wide reputation for:

-HazMet 100 system is a portable atmospheric sensor station designed for use in the event of a hazardous chemical release, environmental emergency, or gas attack.
-Equipped with EPA’s ALOHA dispersion modeling program, HazMET100 can be deployed and transmitting atmospheric data within minutes.
-With optional OWI-650 (developed specifically for the US Army) it can be easily transformed into a portable tactical weather station.
+HazMET100 system is an atmospheric sensor station designed to be used in the event of a hazardous chemical release, environmental emergency, or gas attack.
+Especially configured to work with EPA’s ALOHA dispersion modeling program, HazMET100 can be deployed and transmitting atmospheric data to a distant monitoring base within minutes.
+With optional LP-WIVIS (developed specifically for the US Army) it can be easily transformed into a portable tactical weather station.

-HazMeT100 portability makes it a premier choice for situations where speed in redeployment is necessary.
-Mounted on a moving platform, it will also transmit data showing heading, pitch & roll, ground speed, relative wind speed and direction.
+HazMET100 portability makes it a premier choice for rapidly evolving situations where speed in redeployment is necessary.
+It can also be mounted on a moving platform.
+In this mode, it will also transmit data showing heading, pitch & roll, ground speed, relative wind speed and direction.

-The system features: WX-200 multi-sensor, control enclosure with microprocessor, radio link, and rechargeable battery.
-The systems are equipped with long range spread spectrum radio sending wind speed, direction, air temperature, and other sensor data to a remote base site.
+The system features a WX-200 multi-sensor, control enclosure with microprocessor, long-range spread-spectrum radio, and rechargeable battery.
+The systems are equipped with an RF modem to transmit ALOHA data using long range spread spectrum radio; sending wind speed, direction, air temperature, and other sensor data to a remote base site.
 Line-of-sight range is up to 9 miles.
 An optional high gain antenna increases the range to 28 miles.

 In wired operation, a serial connection drives a WeatherCaster™ graphic display program that includes GPS location, barometric pressure, humidity, wind chill factors, and dew point information.